PatrikRindlisbacher/grbl-Status-light-tower-M5-Atom-Matrix/README.md

 **Flow of functions:**
-* continuous sending of character ?
+* continuous sending of character ? to CNC Controller
 * receive all messages from CNC controller
 * Message type recognition
 * parse message